MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 		return( chunkDF )
 	}

-Next we’ll set our active compute context to compute in-database, and setup our data source:
+Next we set our active compute context to compute in-database, and set up our data source:

 	rxSetComputeContext( tdCompute )
 	tdQuery <-